Skip navigation

 If you have completed your programme (received your formal results) and have not received this email more than 10 working days before your visa expiry date please contact us.

 Students who do not complete their course at the expected time may not meet the eligibility criteria for the route.
 Student / Tier 4 permission includes a wrap-up time after the end date of the course.
 This normally allows enough time to receive your results and apply under the Graduate route.
-However, in some situations your student Route/Tier 4 visa may expire before you receive your results, for example, if you have referred or deferred your studies or have re-sits, and in this case you may not be eligible for the Graduate Immigration Route.
+However, in some situations your student Route/Tier 4 visa may expire before you receive your results, for example, if you have referred or deferred your studies or have re-sits, in this case you may not be eligible for the Graduate Immigration Route.

 If you are required to repeat part of your course in attendance you may qualify for a new CAS to extend your visa.
 If you are repeating part of your studies with attendance, please complete a CAS eligibility request form.
 If you are repeating/resubmitting with no attendance you may need to return to your home country to complete your studies remotely.